 Try raising your mower blade a little.
 Longer grass blades have stronger roots and can shade weed seeds enough to prevent them from sprouting.
 If you use a liquid pre-emergent, allow the product to completely dry before allowing people or pets to walk on the grass.
 Plan to water the lawn after applying the product; this is necessary for activating the pre-emergent and delivering it to the seeds.
 Check the product label to make sure it’s safe to use on your type of grass.

 Pre-emergence weed control applications are only really necessary twice a year.
 The product is effective for anywhere from 60 to 110 days after applied.
 This makes pre-emergents a vital but fairly low-maintenance part of a lawn care regimen.
-The key is to make sure you are using the right product for your type of grass and that you apply it at just the right time.
+The key is to make sure you are using the right product for your type of grass.
+In addition, you must apply it at just the right time.

 In conclusion, an easy way to remove all that guesswork is to call Kemko Lawn & Shrub.
 We know just the right times for pre-emergence weed control, fertilizer applications, aeration, de-thatching, and everything else required for an excellent lawn.
 Our lawn care experts can tell you what type of grass you are growing.
-We can also tell you whether a pre-emergent can be applied to it.
+We can also tell you whether we can apply a pre-emergent to it.
 Call us at 770-466-6113 to schedule your pre-emergence weed control application.